drtchops/Archipelago/worlds/astalon/docs/setup_en.md

   - Currently you must use the bleeding edge release of v6 since the stable version does not support IL2CPP.
 A direct download for the version tested against can be found [here](https://builds.bepinex.dev/projects/bepinex_be/688/BepInEx-Unity.IL2CPP-win-x86-6.0.0-be.688%2B4901521.zip).
 - [Archipelago Mod for Astalon](https://github.com/drtchops/Archipelago-Astalon/releases)

-## Installation Procedure
+## Installation

 1. Download and extract BepInEx into your Astalon install folder.
 2. Download and extract the Archipelago Mod into your Astalon install folder.

 ## Connecting

-1. Open `Astalon Tears of the Earth/BepInEx/config/Archipelago.cfg` in a text editor and change the `address`, `port`, `slotName`, and `password` fields as needed.
-2. Launch the game.
+1. Launch the game.
 It will take longer to open the first time after installing BepInEx as it needs to generate some files.
+2. There will be a place to input your connection details in the bottom right corner of the screen.
+Enter the archipelago server address and port, your player name, and a password if required, and press connect.
+3. Once connected, the bottom corner will switch to showing your connection status.
+A console that shows you any messages from AP will appear at the top of the screen.
+You can click the show button to expand it and send messages.
-3. Start a new save file in any slot.
+4. Start a new save file in any slot.
+You can also do so before connecting to AP.
-4. The game should connect to AP automatically when you gain control.
-You can look at the BepInEx console to verify.
+5. Items should send out and display an item box in-game when you check locations.
+Received items should automatically be added to your inventory and an item box will be displayed.

 ## Resuming

-The game will connect to AP upon loading a save game.
-Any items you received while the game was closed will be added to your inventory.

-## Archipelago Text Client

-We recommend having Archipelago's Text Client open on the side to keep track of what items you receive and send.
-Astalon has in-game messages, but they disappear quickly and there's no way to check your message history in-game.
+You can load an existing save and conenct to the AP server in any order.
+Once you've loaded in and connected you will receive any items that were sent since you last played.

 ## In-Game Controls

-- Left Ctrl + Left Shift + K will kill your character and let you respawn.
-- Left Ctrl + Left Shift + L will toggle death link off or on.
+Once you've connected to AP you can press F1 to open a set of debug options at the bottom of the screen.
+If you're softlocked you can use this menu to die and respawn.

 ## Known Issues